aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databarborder/_index.md

 ```

-the border's color of data bars specified by a conditional formatting rule.
+Gets the border's color of data bars specified by a conditional formatting rule.

 **Returns:**
 [Color](../../com.aspose.cells/color)